ritchie46/ritchievink.com/content/post/aws-serverless.md

 ### serverless/batch-transform/serverless.yml
 This file is where all the settings for both the Docker image and the serverless infrastructure are defined.
 I won't explain the serverless syntax here, but I do encourage you to take a look at the serverless documentation to get a grasp of what is going on.
 The [quick start](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) is a good place to begin.

-Below is the whole file shown.
-Everything defined under the _custom_ keyword are the settings that need to be changed for your specific model.
-The other keywords are the specifation of the serverless architecture.
+Below the whole file is shown.
+Everything defined under the _custom_ keyword, are the settings that need to be changed for your specific model.
+The other keywords are the specification of the serverless architecture.
 Everything enclosed in `${self:<some-variable>}` are variables.

 A quick overview of what is defined in this file: